 - Don’t Beat Yourself Up

 When you are facing problems the last thing you need to do is beat yourself up; but that is often what people do.
 Nothing good comes from chastising yourself or wallowing in self-pity and guilt.
 Maintaining a “guilt free” approach to your setbacks will allow you to respond with your best self.
 Your thinking will be clear, you’ll have more energy and you will see options and possible solutions that just are not visible when you are steeped in blame and shame.
 You can’t change the past, but you can learn from it.
-As someone once said, problem are opportunities in work clothes.
+As someone once said, problems are opportunities in work clothes.

 - Focus On What You Can Control